hasanari/SA-net/README.md

 We provide both offline augmentations and on-the-fly augmentation.

-The offline augmentations help speeding up the training process and provide the ability to combine different tiles for each batch, resulting in a better classifier but it requires more space because the augmented data are stored physically in hard-drive.
+The offline augmentations help speeding up the training process and provide the ability to combine different tiles for each batch, resulting in a better classifier.
+However, it requires more space because the augmented data are stored physically in the hard-drive.

-Please make sure the folder location is correctly specified in **preprocessing/augmentation.py**.
 ~~~~
 python preprocessing/augmentation.py
 ~~~~